razerofficial/CChromaEditor/README.md

 <a name="PluginTrimEndFramesName"></a>
 **PluginTrimEndFramesName**

 Trim the end of the animation.
-The length of the animation will be the lastFrameId
-+ 1. Reference the animation by name.
+The length of the animation will be the lastFrameId plus one.
+Reference the animation by name.

 ```C++
 // DLL Interface